 Anni has served as a Council Member of the Australian War Memorial; a Member of the NSW Arts Advisory Council and of the NSW Museums Council; and a Member of the National Disciplinary Committee of the Institute of Chartered Accountants Australia.

 Anni is a Governor and Fellow of Goodenough College and a Fellow of the Royal Society for the Arts.
 She is also a member of the Greenleaf Center for Servant Leadership, the House of Saint Barnabas, the Sydney Ski Club and the Royal South Yarra Lawn Tennis Club.
-In 2019 Anni was appointed a Non-Executive Director of the Social Change Agency UK.
+In 2019 Anni was appointed a Non-Executive Director of the Social Change Agency UK and Founders and Coders UK.